nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/transient-store.md

 *   `absoluteMaxSizeMB`: The size that must never be exceeded.
 *   `firstLevelTTL`: TTL in minutes of the first level cache.
 *   `secondLevelTTL`: TTL in minutes of the second level cache.

+Two additional properties are defined if the `KeyValueBlobTransientStore` is used :

+*   `keyValueStore`: The key/value store name.
+*   `blobProvider`: The blob provider name.

 Have a look at the [default transient store configuration](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-distribution/nuxeo-nxr-server/src/main/resources/templates/common/config/transient-store-config.xml.nxftl), defined in a template: